ibr5500/Bookstore/README.md

 ### In this project I have:

-> - Imported Redux useDispatch in the following modules ( AddNewBook, Book, and Categories ).
+> - Added redux-thunk.
-> - Used useSelector to consume the state.
+> - Used Axios for making API calls.
-> - Made the remove and add button work.
+> - Fetched book list from Bookstore API.
-> - Added a few books in the default state (books) array
+> - Refactored the add book and remove book functions.

 ## Built With